 Unlike the camera, the mic on your smartphone isn’t going to cut it for recording educational video.
 Professional microphones produce crisp audio with less background noise, and even a cheap mic will outperform your phone.

-There are two main types of mic that an edupreneur might need: lavalier and shotgun.
+There are two main types of mic that you might need: lavalier and shotgun.

 Lavaliers, or lavs, are small mics that clip to your lapel.
 The cheapest options usually plug directly into your camera, which can be a problem if you like to move around as you teach.
-For talking head videos where you’re sitting still, you can pick up a high-quality noise cancelling lavalier for less than $50.
-If you want more freedom to move, wireless lavaliers are still inexpensive at less than $50, and have a connectivity range of approximately 40 feet.
+For talking head videos where you’re sitting still, you can pick up a very high-quality noise cancelling lavalier for less than $100.
+If you want more freedom to move, a high-quality wireless lavalier may be a better choice.

 Shotgun mics are the next step up.
 They’re highly directional microphones that need to be pointed at their subject at all times.
 Their directionality makes them invaluable for eliminating background noise, but it can be problematic if you don’t intend to sit still while recording your video.

 If you’re filming with your phone, you can purchase a good starter shotgun mic for around $50.
-If you really want professional quality results the Rode NTG3 RF-Bias Condenser Shotgun Mic is an excellent choice, although not the cheapest at $700.
+If you really want professional quality results the Rode NTG3 RF-Bias Condenser Shotgun Mic is an excellent choice.

 Regardless of the microphone you choose, spending an extra $100 on a Saramonic SmartRig+ is a wise investment.
 Professional audio devices use inputs that aren’t completely compatible with phone or camera connectors, meaning however good the mic, you won’t get quality audio from it.
 The SmartRig+ plugs between your audio and video devices and converts the input to a compatible format.
 (The Saramonic SmartRig+ also allows for two inputs, so I’ve found it very valuable for recording interviews or podcast sessions with my co-host.)